-The world of business as we know it is changing at a rapid pace.
+The world of business as we know it is changing rapidly.
 The days of centralized offices filled with employees from 9 am to 5 pm are gone and we’ve shifted into an era of remote work.
-Companies are quickly having to learn how to collaborate with different employees and departments when everyone is in a different location.
+Companies quickly have to learn how to collaborate with different employees and departments when everyone is in a different location.
 Companies are also quickly learning how to use Microsoft Teams.

-If you’re unfamiliar with the software, it might seem like a daunting task to learn how to use it effectively.
+If you’re unfamiliar with the software, it might seem daunting to learn how to use it effectively.
 If this is you, we’re here to help.
 Read on to learn how to use Microsoft Teams!

 What is Microsoft Teams?

 Microsoft Teams is a platform used to collaborate with multiple people across an organization.
 Users can download the platform to their desktop or laptop and utilize it for multiple collaborative teams.